 Author: [t]Springer and D'Aubrey, 1972[/t]

-Snout tip pointed but not upturned and knoblike; eyes in adults less than 14 times in distance from snout to first dorsal origin; anterior nasal flaps subtrianuular; labial furrows rather short. essentially confined to mouth corners, but lowers extending at least 5 mm onto lower jaw; mouth fairly narrow, its width 6 to 8% of total length, its length 3 to 4% of total length; status of papillae in pharynx unknown; gills directed dorsolaterally, elevated above level of mouth.
-First dorsal origin over last third of pelvic bases; second dorsal about as large as first, with origin over last third of anal base; abdomen short in adults, distance between pectoral and pelvic bases less than 1.5 times pectoral anterior margin; length of anal base about 1 to 1.3 times the second dorsal base, only 3/5 of distance between dorsal bases.
-Colour pattern prominent and variegated, with irregular dusky saddles on the back and caudal base, blotches on the dorsal and caudal fins, and numerous small black dots spread over the dorsal surface.
-Adults moderate-sized, to 46 cm.
+Snout tip not upturned and knoblike, narrowly rounded; eyes in adults 14 or more times in distance from snout to first dorsal origin; anterior nasal flaps subtriangular; labial furrows rather short, essentially confined to mouth corners, but lowers extending at least5 mm onto lower jaw; mouth moderately large, its width 6 to 8% of total length, its length 4% of total length; papillae absent from pharynx; gills directed laterad, not elevated above level of mouth.
+Origin of first dorsal fin over or slightly in front of pelvic insertions; second dorsal somewhat smaller than first, its origin about over anal midbase; abdomen moderately long in adults, distance between pectoral and pelvic bases 1.3 to1.6 times pectoral anterior margin; length of anal base about 1.5 times the second dorsal base, slightly shorter than distance between dorsal bases.
+Colour grey-brown above and light below, sometimes with obscure saddle bands.
+Adults small, to about 37 cm.
+Geographical Distribution: Western Indian Ocean: Mozambique and Somalia.

 Habitat and Biology: